Hadryan/music-genre-classification-10/Project_Report.md

 clip/snippet.
 We will also use clustering techniques to analyze the similarities between different genres.

+We have gathered 30 second audio clips which will be used to extract audio features such as spectral and rhyhtm features.
+We will also be using clustering to identify overlapping of genres which more often than usual make it difficult to classify songs into their respective genres.

 ### 2. Dataset
 The dataset we used is **FMA : a dataset for music analysis**[1].
 The original dataset has 106,574 tracks.
 For our project we used a small version of this dataset which has 8,000 tracks of 30 seconds each,